clovereat/repo1/README.md

 # repo1
-doing exercise 2 on Coursera
+# doing exercise 2 on Coursera
+this is a markdown file for repository